JStanoeva/kanban-task-tracker/README.md

     * Type a task in the input field and click "Add Task" or press Enter.
     * Drag tasks from one column to another.
     * Watch the confetti fly when you complete a task!
+4.  **See it in action!** You can also try out the live version here: [Royal Kanban Task Tracker Live](https://jstanoeva.github.io/kanban-task-tracker/)

 ## 💖 Contributing